automenta/senars9/NEXT.md

 ## Part 1: The Strategic Roadmap

 ### **Executive Summary**
-This document outlines the master strategic development plan for SeNARS.
-It fuses the vision of a **self-leveraging, self-improving cognitive architecture** with a pragmatic, fundamentals-first implementation plan.
+This document outlines the streamlined development plan for SeNARS.
+It focuses on a **self-leveraging, self-improving cognitive architecture** with a pragmatic, fundamentals-first implementation plan.
 By systematically enabling the system to participate in its own development, we will achieve an exponential return on our efforts.
-This plan is comprehensive, ensuring all previously discussed functionality is retained and strategically prioritized.
+This plan is focused and strategic, ensuring the most critical functionality is prioritized.

 ### **Architectural Principles**
 1.  **Fundamentals First**: Prioritize the core cognitive loop and the components that enable self-reflection and self-modification.
 2.  **Everything is a Goal**: Frame all development tasks as machine-readable goals that the system can parse, plan, and execute.
 3.  **Metaprogramming & Self-Leverage**: Use the system's own intelligence (LM, planning) to generate code, tests, and documentation.
 4.  **Declarative Planning**: Define *what* needs to be done in development plans, allowing the system's planners to determine *how*.
+5.  **Leverage Existing Tools**: Where possible, use established libraries and frameworks to minimize development effort.
+6.  **Incremental Implementation**: Break complex components into smaller, testable units to enable rapid progress.

 ### **The Phased Path to Autonomy**